nybbles/obsidian-pocket/README.md

 ### Opening and using the Pocket list

 Once the Pocket list is downloaded and stored, open the command palette and search for "Pocket" to see the list of available commands.
-The single command currently available is "Open Pocket list".
+The command to open the Pocket list is "Open Pocket list".
 The Pocket list is shown in a screenshot above.

+### Pocket tags in Obsidian

+Pocket tags are synced and presented in the Pocket list.
+Pocket supports tags with spaces in them, whereas Obsidian does not.
+The way that obsidian-pocket handles Pocket tags with spaces can be configured in the "Multi-word Pocket tag converter options" setting shown in the screenshot above.

+The available options are:

+- Snake case ('#tag with spaces' becomes #tag_with_spaces)
+- Camel case ('#tag with spaces' becomes #TagWithSpaces)
+- Do nothing ('#tag with spaces' remains unchanged)

+These settings only affect the Pocket tags displayed in the Pocket list, and the tags that are inserted into a Pocket item note if you have `{{tags}}` in your Pocket item note template (see below for using templates for Pocket item notes).
+They do not affect already-existing Obsidian tags or Pocket tags.

 ### Notes for Pocket items